sysid/bkmr-lsp/UNIVERSAL_SNIPPETS.md

 2. **Keep it simple** - complex logic may not translate well
 3. **Document expectations** in snippet descriptions
 4. **Use descriptive variable names** in bkmr templates
-5. **Consider indentation** when placing `LSP_INDENT`
+5. **Use standard Rust formatting** - proper spacing and indentation
-6. **Be consistent** with placeholder usage across snippet collections
+6. **Tag consistently** - always use "universal" tag for cross-language snippets

 ## Troubleshooting

-### Placeholders Not Replaced
+### Patterns Not Translated

-- Check exact spelling (case-sensitive)
+- Verify snippet is tagged with "universal"
-- Verify language ID detection
+- Check language ID detection
-- Ensure bkmr-lsp version supports universal snippets
+- Ensure bkmr-lsp version supports Rust pattern translation

 ### Incorrect Language Detection